Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

 As for the construction of simulation setups, we adjust three parameters: (a) the occurrence for a word $k$, $k \in \{5,10,\dots,100\}$---we use $20$ words in all setups; (b) the degree of language isomorphism $t \in \{1,\ldots,10\}$---which mimics different language pairs and (c) the distance $\epsilon$ between embeddings in train and test sets, $\epsilon \in \{0, 0.2,\dots,5\}$---which reflects different similarities between train and test domains.
-For the $i$-th word, in order to reflect word occurrence, we sample contextualized embeddings from a Gaussian distribution $\mathcal{N}(\mu_i, \mtx{I})$ for train sets, and from a $\mathcal{N}(\mu_i + \epsilon, \mtx{I})$ for validation and test sets. $\mu_i$ denotes a mean vector sampled uniformly from $[-5, 5]$ for each component.
-For isomorphic languages ($t=1$), we transform source into target embeddings with an orthogonal matrix.
-For non-isomorphic languages ($t>1$), we combine translation with rotation to perform non-linear transformation.
+For the $i$-th word, in order to reflect word occurrence, we sample contextualized embeddings from a normal distribution $\mathcal{N}(\mu_i, \mtx{I})$ for train sets, and from $\mathcal{N}(\mu_i + \epsilon, \mtx{I})$ for validation and test sets, \wei{based on the insights from the visualized m-BERT space: different instances of a word appear to follow a normal distribution \citep{Cao:2020}.} $\mu_i$ denotes a mean vector sampled uniformly from $[-5, 5]$ for each component.
+For isomorphic languages ($t=1$), we transform source into target embeddings with a rotation matrix.
+For non-isomorphic languages ($t>1$), \wei{we alternate rotation with translation $t$ times, assuming the more often we alternate, the more dissimilar two languages become.}

 \paragraph{Generalization to unseen words.} \insertMain